noaione/yuusha-shoukan-ln/common/characters.md

 #### Baachus

 One of the War King’s Five Generals, also known as the “Ironblooded”.
 A unique species of Demon.
-He’s a muscular, old heavy warrior who fights with a battle-axe…… or so he looks like, but in fact, he’s the second youngest of the War King’s Five Generals, with Kong younger than him.
+He’s a muscular, old heavy warrior who fights with a battle-axe... or so he looks like, but in fact, he’s the second youngest of the War King’s Five Generals, with Kong younger than him.
 Eta and Theta’s former superior.

 #### Kong